Exam Schedules & Deadline Information

 All bluebooks used for exams will be provided by the Registrar’s Office with a date stamped on the front cover.
 You will receive two marked bluebooks with each examination.
-Scratch paper and additional bluebooks will be available in the exam room.
+Additional bluebooks will be available in the exam room.
 Pencils will be provided in the classroom for scantron exams.
 Extra pens, pencils and earplugs will be available at the Exam Center table.
 Unused bluebooks must be returned with your completed exam.
 Exam numbers are available in the Registrar’s office (at the Exam Center table during the exam period) and online in DataVU on the Grade Point Average by Term screen.
 Guard your exam number!
 Write the number in a secret place in your wallet so you do not forget it.
 Do not share your number with others.
 Your exam number label should be affixed to the bluebook cover beneath the handwritten honor code.
 It is acceptable to legibly write your exam number if your labels are not available.

 “I have neither given nor received unauthorized aid.”

 OPEN BOOK/CLOSED BOOK EXAMS:

 Each professor will tell you before classes end whether or not you may use your texts, notes and outlines during the examination.
 If the exam is open book, you may take into the exam room those materials approved by the professor.
 E-books are not allowed in the exam room.
 You must make arrangements prior to an exam to borrow a printed textbook if you purchased an e-book for the course.
 If the exam is closed, you may take only your exam labels and pen(s); everything else should be left out of the exam room.
 Pagers, cell phones (whether ‘on’ or ‘off’), any electronic devices, briefcases, large purses, book bags and headsets are never allowed.

 LEAVING THE EXAM ROOM DURING AN EXAMINATION: